Frequently Asked Questions

 8. How does a person enroll in Medicare?

-Enrollment in Medicare is automatic for a person who is turning 65 and who is already getting Social Security benefits, or who will start getting them at age 65.
+Enrollment in Medicare is automatic for a person who is turning 65 and who is already getting Social Security or Railroad Retirement Board (RRB) benefits, or who will start getting them at age 65.
 A Medicare card will be mailed out about three months before the 65th birthday.
 If a person isn't getting Social Security benefits when he or she turns age 65, the person will have to sign up for Medicare.

 Automatic enrollment includes Part A and Part B. If people don't want Part B, they should follow the instructions that come with the card, and send the card back.
 If they keep the card, they keep Part B.